JHU-PL-Lab/www-fpse/logistics.md

 All assignments are linked from the [dateline](dateline.html).
 They will all be programming exercises, primarily in OCaml.

+### In-Class Exercises

+There will be around half a dozen graded in-class exercises to test your OCaml abilities.
+They will be announced ahead of time.
+They cannot be made up however so you will need to be attending in-person to get credit.
+You will be able to drop your lowest score in case you miss one.

 ### Exams

 There will be no exam.
 There will be a quiz around 2/3rds of the way through the course.